WoltLab/docs.woltlab.com/docs/php_api_form_builder-structure.md

----
-title: Structure of Form Builder
+# Structure of Form Builder
-sidebar: sidebar
-permalink: php_api_form_builder-structure.html
-folder: php/api/formBuilder
-parent: php_api_form_builder
----

 Forms built with form builder consist of three major structural elements listed from top to bottom: